alpo22/mcd-happiness/README.md

 - add tests
 - add a legend, extract the colours from `helpers.ts::getStyle()`
 - add a Spinner instead of the text "Loading..."
-- textured colours in Map for a11y
+- textured colours in WorldMap for a11y
 - when click on a country, could store the info instead of recalculating it each time
 - lazy load sidepanel chunks
 - hardcode the country codes and full names instead of deriving them
 - sharing a link with a country code doesn't work on Github hosting (they arent redirecting request to index.html)
 - make slider responsive
-- use a map that is keyboard accessible
+- use a WorldMap that is keyboard accessible

 # Citations